 All light revisions are satisfied and my copywriting work is complete.
 It’s time to pay the remaining 50% of your invoice.

-Included in the Google Docs containing your copy are instructions and low-fi mockups for the presentation of the copy.
+Included in the mockups containing your copy are instructions for the presentation of the copy.
 Of course, your design and development teams are free to make changes.
 Once they work their magic, your site (my copy) goes live!

 6. Conversion Optimization

-Once your new copy is live and seeing real traffic, the most important data comes in — data from actual visitors interacting with your site.
+Once your new copy is live and seeing real traffic, the most important data comes in — data from actual prospects interacting with your website, landing pages, and emails.
 Without question, this data will uncover opportunities to make small tweaks that deliver disproportionate returns.

 *Want to keep me in your corner, designing conversion optimization tests and making changes that boost conversion rates?
 Be sure to let me know and we can chat about that.